splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-operator.rst

 * Instrumentation libraries generate telemetry data when your application uses instrumented components.
 * A Kubernetes instrumentation object ``opentelemetry.io/v1alpha1``, which configures auto-instrumentation settings for applications.

-Install the Collector with the Kubernetes Operator
+Install the Collector using the Kubernetes Operator
 ===========================================================================

 To use the Operator for Auto Instrumentation, follow these steps: